Health Services Administration (MHSA) Online Degree

 No, the degree is from Xavier University and is awarded upon meeting coursework standards that are independent of course delivery.
 You will be awarded a Master of Health Services Administration.

 The tuition rate for the online Executive MHSA degree is $685 per credit hour.
-The total cost of the program will vary, depending upon transfer credits awarded, additional fees and the cost of textbooks/materials.
+The total cost of the online Executive MHSA program will vary, depending upon transfer credits awarded, additional fees and the cost of textbooks/materials.
 See the Tuition page for more information.

-No, online master’s in health administration courses charge the same rate as all other courses.
+No, the online Executive MHSA courses charges are the same rate as all other courses.

 Yes, you can feel confident choosing Xavier University’s online Executive MHSA degree.
 In fact, our program has a national reputation for excellence and is the only program in the country to have received three inaugural CAHME national awards since 2016.
 Some of our other accolades include: